BAMresearch/SciCat-localdeploy/README.md

 * Kubectl
 * Helm

-2. Start.sh
+2. Start.sh [nopause]

 Running this will start minikube and set up helm access.
 It will also deploy a registry for docker images and an nginx ingress controller.

+The script will pause before launching each service and continues after *enter* was pressed.
+This can be skipped by providing the *[nopause]* command line argument.

 NOTE: If you are using OS X, you cannot use a local registry as Docker is running inside a VM and you need to forward the port from within there.
 If you are running a local docker registry, you will need to port forward this connection and these can be found in `proxies.sh`